 Getting started with an agency performance evaluation

-Depending on what your timeframe is, you can run the SWOT analysis with just your team or with wider stakeholders involved in the process.
-The more perspectives of those involved that you could gather here, the more rounded a view you will get on your agency performance so far.
+Depending on what your timeframe is, you can run the SWOT analysis with just your team, or you can choose to include wider stakeholders involved in the agency relationship.
+Realistically, the more perspectives of those involved that you could gather here, the more rounded a view you will get on your agency performance so far.

 Strengths: What do you enjoy about working with the agency?